kuzudb/kuzu-blog/src/content/post/2025-04-15-embedded-dbs.md

 Aside from the above two advantages, in-process DBMSs can also have performance advantages:

-3. **Performance advantages:** In process DBMSs make moving data between the database and your application very cheap — sometimes even zero-cost.
+3. **Performance advantages:** In-process DBMSs make moving data between the database and your application very cheap — sometimes even zero-cost.
 This also extends to interactions between the DBMS and other libraries your application uses.
 For instance, DuckDB and Kuzu can directly scan Pandas or Polars data frames, which are in-memory Python objects, without any copy or serializing costs  (see [DuckDB docs](https://duckdb.org/docs/stable/guides/python/sql_on_pandas.html) and [Kuzu docs](https://docs.kuzudb.com/cypher/query-clauses/load-from/#polars)).
 Let’s extend our earlier example using Kuzu in Python to illustrate how this works in practice:
    ```python